Bookselling: Modern era

 Bookstores (called bookshops in the United Kingdom, Ireland, Australia, and most of the Commonwealth, apart from Canada) may be either part of a chain, or local independent bookstores.
 Stores can range in size, offering several hundred to several hundred thousand titles.
 They may be brick and mortar stores, internet-only stores, or a combination of both.
 Sizes for the larger bookstores exceed half a million titles.
 Bookstores often sell other printed matter besides books, such as newspapers, magazines, and maps; additional product lines may vary enormously, particularly among independent bookstores.
 Colleges and universities often have bookstores on campus that focus on providing course textbooks and scholarly books and also sell other supplies and logo merchandise.
-Many on-campus bookstores are owned or operated by large commercial chains such as WHSmith, Blackwell's or Waterstone's in the United Kingdom, or Barnes & Noble College Booksellers in the United States.
+Many on-campus bookstores are owned or operated by large commercial chains such as TGJones (formerly WHSmith) or Waterstones in the United Kingdom, or BNED in the United States.

-Roadside book stall and bookseller, College Street, Kolkata, India.